yukinon874/yukinon874.github.io/content/authors/yukinon/_index.md

 - Visitors
 ---

-I'm an undergraduate student at Tohoku University.
+I'm a master's student at Tohoku University.